 Welcome U-M Volunteers!

-We are fortunate to have more than 100 students and volunteers from U-M Classrooms and programs volunteer in AAPS Schools during the U-M Fall and Winter Semesters.
+We are fortunate to have more than 300 students and volunteers from U-M courses and programs volunteer in AAPS Schools during the U-M Fall and Winter Semesters.

-- HF/MVS/KIN 425 Physical Activity & Pediatric Disabilities: Places students in multiple AAPS buildings and programs.
+- HF/MVS/KIN 425 Physical Activity & Pediatric Disabilities

 Resources for U-M Student GroupsAre you a U-M Student Group looking to volunteer at AAPS?
 Here are some resources to get you started: